-Visa is a legal document allocated by the government that provides the authority to a person for entry in a territory of the country other than his own homeland over a period of time for a specific reason.
+Visa is a legal document allocated by the government that provides the authority to a person for entry into a country other than his homeland country for a specific time.
 It is considered a valid document for crossing the borderline of a foreign country.
 However, the actual entry in any country depends on the permission of immigration officers.